Ahead of Parliament session, govt calls all-party meet on Sunday; PM likely to attend | Politics

 On Sunday evening, Rajya Sabha Chairman M Venkaiah Naidu has called a meeting of the floor leaders of the Upper House of Parliament.

-Similarly, Lok Sabha Speaker Om Birla is expected to call a meeting of the floor leaders in the Lower House on November 27.
+Similarly, Lok Sabha Speaker Om Birla is expected to call a meeting of the floor leaders of the Lower House on November 27.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)